Blog

 6 Easy Tips to Help Your Reflux Baby

-To help babies with reflux, we need to first understand what reflux is and then find comfort techniques.
+updated, November 12, 2023 – To help newborns and infants with reflux, we need to first understand what reflux is and then find comfort techniques.
 Reflux is a backward flow of the contents of the stomach into the esophagus that causes heartburn.
-Our team of night nannies presents advice to help here, with 6 Easy Tips to Help Your Reflux Baby.
-Reflux […]
+Our team of night nannies presents advice to help here, with 6 Easy […]

 What Foods Should Be Avoided When Breastfeeding?